hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 `GET {{baseUrl}}/subscriptions/v1alpha1/subscriptions?filter=key eq '<SubcriptionKey>'`

-> **Note:** I will need the *device ID* to attach the device to a regional instance of an application.
+> **Note:** I will need the *device ID* to attach the device to a regional instance of a service.
 I will also need the *subscription key ID* to assign the subscription key to the device as explained in the next step.

 ### Assigning the device to a regional application instance

-Next, using the **PATCH** ***Update devices - Assign Application to a device*** REST API request (derived from the ***PATCH Update devices API call***), I can attach the device to a regional instance of the Aruba Central application already deployed in the workspace.
-The device ID is specified as a query parameter, the Aruba Central application ID and region are specified in the data payload (Body) as shown below:
+Next, using the **PATCH** ***Update devices - Assign Application to a device*** REST API request (derived from the ***PATCH Update devices API call***), I can attach the device to a regional instance of the Aruba Central service already deployed in the workspace.
+The device ID is specified as a query parameter, the Aruba Central _identifier_ and region are specified in the data payload (Body) as shown below:

 `PATCH {{baseUrl}}/devices/v1beta1/devices?id={{DeviceId}}`